Kitzingen: History

 According to legend, Kitzingen was founded when the Countess of Schwanberg lost her jeweled scarf while standing on the ramparts of her castle.
 The castle was located high above the fertile section of the Main Valley where Kitzingen now lies.
-The Countess promised to build a cloister on the spot where the scarf was found.
-When it was found by a shepherd named Kitz, she kept her word and built a cloister which she called Kitzingen.
-That Benedictine cloister, founded in the 8th century on the site of the present town of Kitzingen, defended the ford across the river Main.
+The Countess promised to build a monastery on the spot where the scarf was found.
+When it was found by a shepherd named Kitz, she kept her word and built a monastery which she called Kitzingen.
+That Benedictine monastery, founded in the 8th century on the site of the present town of Kitzingen, defended the ford across the river Main.

 Kitzingen's history is closely tied to Würzburg.
 Kitzingen became a free imperial city around the year 1000.
 During the next century the town changed rulers often, mostly being ruled by Würzburg prince-bishops who sold the town twice to fill their empty treasury.

 In 1629, Prince-Bishop Philipp Adolf von Ehrenberg of Würzburg took up his option to repurchase Kitzingen after the Peasants' Revolt in 1525.
 He abolished Protestantism and forced more than 1,000 residents to leave the town.
 This blow to the town's strength was followed by the Swedish three-year occupation during the Thirty Years' War.

 Kitzingen's revival is credited to the wisdom of Prince-Bishop Johann Philipp von Schönborn of Würzburg, whose Edict of Toleration in 1650 encouraged the return of the expelled Protestants.
 This is why both Catholicism and Protestantism are present in Kitzingen today.

 The resulting prosperity carried Kitzingen through the 18th century as one of the most important ports on the Main.
 Kitzingen's life under the Prince-Bishops ended with the coming of French revolutionary armies and Napoleon.

 In 1814 the Congress of Vienna confirmed Kitzingen's passing, along with the rest of the region, to the Kingdom of Bavaria.